KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

 # A joint embedding of protein sequence and structure enables robust variant effect predictions

 ## Introduction
-This repository contains scripts and data to repeat the analyses in Blaabjerg et al.:
+This repository contains scripts and data to repeat the analyses in Blaabjerg et al.:<br>
 [*"A joint embedding of protein sequence and structure enables robust variant effect predictions"*](https://www.biorxiv.org/content/10.1101/2023.12.14.571755v1).

 ## Execution